hn437/random_walk/README.md

 2. The program should be executable from the command line.
 3. The user should be able to specify the number of random walkers through a command line parameter.
 4. Document the dependencies and instructions of how to run the program in your README.md.

-Apply the best practices in scientific computing to make the code more readable, maintainable, reusable and efficient.

 ### Additional requirements: